-Mites suck the life out of marijuana plants, punch suckholes in your leaves, spread viruses and other pathogens, build webs on your buds, and can take over and ruin your marijuana garden in only a couple of days.
+The little bastards punch suckholes in your leaves, spread viruses and other pathogens, build webs on your buds, and can ruin your marijuana garden in only a couple of days.

 I’ve tried almost every method for stopping mites after they’ve gotten into a hydroponics marijuana grow room.
-Neem, cinnamon, garlic, insecticidal soap, diatomaceous earth….you name it, I’ve tried it.
+Neem, cinnamon, garlic, insecticidal soap, diatomaceous earth….you name it, I’ve tried it all.

 CEA includes keeping your grow room temperatures at 74F or below, and humidity between 50-60%.
 Spider mites like hot grow rooms with low humidity, so give them an environment they don’t like.

-I also should have dipped all incoming clones in a natural miticide such as Azamax, and made sure not to bring in mites from grow rooms that are infested.
+I should dip all incoming clones in a natural miticide such as Azamax, and made sure not to bring in mites from grow rooms that are infested.

 Turn off all your vents, lights and air conditioning, trigger the fogger, seal the room door and get out.
 Let the fog sit in the room for at least five hours, if not for an entire lights-out cycle.